GIFTED REGULATIONS – 704 KAR 3:285. Programs for the gifted and talented.

-February 2015 was Gifted Education Month in Kentucky, but any time is a good time to celebrate gifted education month in your school or district?
+February 2015 was Gifted Education Month in Kentucky, but any time is a good time to celebrate gifted education.
 Click HERE for some suggested activities put together by KAGE board members.
 Please share with KAGE your ideas and activities taking place in your area.

 Educating parents and district and community leaders on the importance of appropriate educational opportunities for gifted students is particularly critical.
 Invite parents and community and school leaders into a G/T classroom during this week.
 Ask them to participate in challenging activities along with gifted students!
 Possibilities for showcasing gifted students and gifted education are limitless.

 Gifted Education Month in Kentucky is a good time to open positive dialogues with key decision makers, parents, local officials, and community members.

 Click here to learn how you can contact your legislators.